And You and I

 "And You and I" is the second track from the album Close to the Edge by the English progressive rock band Yes.
 The song is just over ten minutes in length and consists of four movements.
 The first and second parts of the song were released as a single edit and reached number 42 on the Billboard Hot 100.

 Introducing the song live in 1972, lead vocalist Jon Anderson said Yes called it "The Protest Song" when they were making the Close to the Edge album.
-Paul Stump's 1997 History of Progressive Rock called the song "a tour de force of atmosphere, contrasting opaline twelve-string against Rick Wakeman's cavernous Mellotron, light and shade divided across the four sections with pleasing architectural skill".

-Parts
+Background

+The song was written by Jon Anderson, Chris Squire, Bill Bruford, and Steve Howe, all of whom were members of Yes at the time.
+Bruford said his writing contribution to the song consisted of "a handful of chords and a sliver of melody at 3.45 repeated at 5.06 and again at 8.11".

+Content

-I. Cord of Life
+I. Cord of Life (0:00 - 3:47)

 The song opens with Steve Howe on 12-string acoustic guitar, his voice heard at the beginning of the track, then playing mostly natural guitar harmonics before introducing the opening guitar theme.
 Following a brief percussive part and a bright ping of a triangle, a lush strumming part in 3/4 time with a simple three chord chord progression in the key of D major begins.
-Then, the Minimoog enters introducing a short, haunting melody.
+Then, the Minimoog enters introducing a short, bright melody.
 The vocals begin at about 1:40.
 The line "All complete in the sight of seeds of life with you" is sung, which is repeated throughout the song.
 At about 2:50, there are several distinct changes: a key change to an ambiguous tonality centering on Bb (the chords are Bb, C, Am, and Em), a new vocal melody in 4/4 time ("Coins and crosses") accompanied by a second vocal track of Anderson singing a lower harmony with himself, plus Chris Squire and Steve Howe providing a rhythmically faster counter-melody with different, contrasting lyrics, and with their voices distorted through a rotating Leslie speaker to contrast with Anderson's lead melody.
 This section modulates to the key of A major in time for the first statement of the main lyrical theme of the song "And you and I climb over the sea to the valley".
 A strummed G6/9 chord by Howe followed by a sustained harmonized vocal chord segues into the next section.